 This filing will have no effect on Minnesota Power's base rates.
 However, since this is a request for current cost recovery eligibility that, if approved by the Commission, Minnesota Power will seek to include, in the future, the costs as part of its Renewable Resources Rider.
-Minnesota Power provides anticipated rate implications in Section IV.
+The anticipated rate implications are provided in Section IV.